EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/index.md

 </center>

 ## Team Introduction
 Team 211 is a 4-person team consisting of Levi, Hafsa, Kelton, and Michael.
 Each students in the class EGR 304 under professor Kevin Nichols at Arizona State University.
-The team is working on an automated plant irrigation system that utilizes sensors and actuators.
+The team is working on an **_Automated Plant Irrigation System_** that utilizes sensors and actuators.
 This project allows for a more autonomous garden system and also allows for maximum plant care.

 > This will be updated as part of the preparation for the External Review.<br>